twray/One-Minute-Experience-Docs/README.md

 ```

 With the server configuration of the way, you can navigate to your Web browser, pointing the URL to the server and its path as defined in your Apache configuration.
+This is your *Directus URL*, and take note of it.
+You will use this URL to set up and log into the Directus CMS.

 ```
 http://[your-server-here]/1me/
 ```

-If all is successful, it should direct you to the Directus installation screen.
+If all is successful, following the *Directus URL* should direct you to the Directus installation screen.

 ![The Initial Directus Installation Screen](./img/directus-setup-screen.png)

 Follow the prompts until you create the *Create Project* screen.
 Here, you would need to enter a *Project Name* (such as `One Minute`, although you could use any other name you would like).
 The *Project Key* will automatically populate.
 Enter your e-mail address and a password that you will use to log into the Directus CMS as an administrator.
 Note that this is different from your MySQL username and password.

 ![The Directus Create Project Screen](./img/directus-create-project-screen.png)

+Take note of the *Project Key* (which in this case, is called `one-minute`).
+Save this information in a text file, as you will need it for later when we set up and configure the One Minute [Story Editor](https://github.com/twray/One-Minute-Experience-Story-Editor) and [Mobile App](https://github.com/twray/One-Minute-Experience-Mobile-App).

 On the next screen, you will need to enter your database details as noted before: